ShaunDaneJames/war_or_peace_py/README.md

 ## Future Goals:
-- Account for a MAD or War turn with player has less cards required
+- Account for a MAD or War turn when player has less cards than required